Why SSH Security Matters for Ubuntu Servers

 sudo iptables -A INPUT -p tcp --dport 2222 -m geoip --src-cc CN,RU -j DROP

 The --src-cc flag accepts a comma-separated list of two-letter country codes.
-Add countries as needed based on your legitimate access requirements.
+Add or remove countries based on where you have legitimate business access requirements.

 Make the rules persistent across reboots: